-Pancreatic exocrine tumours are the most common form of pancreatic cancer, accounting for 95% of cases, with ductal adenocarcinoma being the most prevalent exocrine cancer.
+Pancreatic exocrine tumors are the most common form of pancreatic cancer, accounting for 95% of cases, with ductal adenocarcinoma being the most prevalent exocrine cancer.
 Pancreatic endocrine tumors constitute the remaining 5% of reported cases.
-Due to diffuse symptoms pancreatic cancer is often detected at such a late stage of the disease that curative surgery is not possible.
-In addition to local spread in the pancreas and to surrounding tissues, pancreatic cancer often spreads to regional lymph nodes and to the liver.
-Over 80% of all patients have metastasis at time of diagnosis.
+Due to diffuse symptoms, pancreatic cancer is often detected at such a late stage of the disease that curative surgery is not possible.
+In addition to local spread in the pancreas and surrounding tissues, pancreatic cancer often spreads to regional lymph nodes and to the liver.
+Over 80% of all patients have metastasis at the time of diagnosis.

 TCGA data analysis

 In this metadata study, we used data from TCGA where transcriptomics data was available from 176 patients in total, with 80 female patients and 96 male patients.
 84 patients were alive and 92 patients were deceased at the time of data collection.
 The stage distribution was stage i) 21 patients, stage ii) 145 patients, stage iii) 3 patients, stage iv) 4 patients and 3 patients with missing stage information.